davelively14/locorum/README.md

   - Create better overview for each search
   - Use "name" instead of "biz" for search
   - results.js to search.js

+## v1.0 to do list
+- Deprecate
+  - search :index

 ## Long term to do list